 To diagnose an infection of the esophagus, usually the doctor looks down the esophagus using a flexible viewing tube (endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
 Endoscopes... read more ).
 During endoscopy, doctors usually remove tissue for examination under a microscope (biopsy).

 Treatment of Esophageal Infection

 For Candida infection, antifungals

-For herpes simplex virus infections or cytomegalovirus, antiviral drugs
+For herpes simplex virus or cytomegalovirus infection, antivirals

-People with Candida are given an antifungal drug such as fluconazole.
-The drug is given as a pill or, if people are having trouble swallowing, it can be given by injection into a vein.
+People with Candida are given an antifungal such as fluconazole.
+The medication is given as a pill or, if people are having trouble swallowing, it can be given by injection into a vein.